Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

 About 1,500 people were employed by 1871.
 The Graphic commented that the workforce were “by no means the miserable, emaciated, half-starved creatures whom some of our readers might expect to see.
 On the contrary they were, as a rule, stout, ruddy and decently dressed, and the younger children especially seemed full of spirit”.

-Originally the firm manufactured safety matches, but soon it bowed to commercial pressure and began to manufacture “strike anywhere” matches, which used white (also called yellow) phosphorous, which could cause phosphorous necrosis among workers.
+Bryant & May began to manufacture “strike anywhere” matches, which used white (also called yellow) phosphorous, which could cause phosphorus necrosis among workers.

 Bryant & May employed at least 5,000 people by 1876.

-A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel managers, fire risk and ill health caused by phosphorous.
+A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel managers, fire risk and ill health caused by phosphorus.

 Bryant & May had developed a considerable export trade by 1881.
 The Fairfield Works covered over six acres.
-Pine was imported from Canada.
 Matchbox making and labelling employed 3,000 females within their own homes throughout the local neighbourhood.

 Bryant & May was registered as a limited liability company in 1884.
 That year, Bell & Black, its Bow rival, was acquired to create the largest match manufacturer in Britain.

-With the Bell & Black acquisition came its secretary and manager, Gilbert Bartholomew (1852 – 1911).
-He was appointed managing director of Bryant & May.
+Gilbert Bartholomew (1852 – 1911), the secretary and manager of Bell & Black, was appointed managing director of Bryant & May.

 1,200 young women went on strike at the Bow factory in 1887.

 1,400 young women went on strike at the Bow factory in 1888.
-The dispute ended as a victory for the employees, who gained almost everything they demanded.
-An unpopular system of fines for misbehaviour was scrapped.
+Bryant & May management acquiesced to almost all of the strikers’ demands.
+An unpopular system of fines for misbehaviour was ended.
 It appeared that foremen had misrepresented the strikers’ position to the company directors, who subsequently requested that complaints be addressed directly to them in future, in order to avoid further misunderstandings.

 Bryant & May employed around 2,000 workers in 1895, including around 1,200 to 1,500 women and girls.

-The truth was that Bryant & May were liberal employers for the period.
-The cover-up was motivated by a desire to maintain that strong public image.
+Bryant & May were liberal employers for the period.
+The deaths went unreported due to a desire to maintain that strong public image.

-Wilberforce Byrant announced in 1900 that patents had been acquired that allowed the company to abolish the use of white phosphorus.
+Wilberforce Bryant subsequently announced that the company would abolish the use of white phosphorus from 1900.

 Twentieth century and growth through acquisition

-The Diamond Match Company of Liverpool, with its Beecher match-making machine, could manufacture matches at half the cost of the rival Bryant & May product.
-In order to avoid a costly trade war, Bryant & May acquired the Diamond Match Company for £480,000 in a reverse takeover in 1901.
+Bryant & May soon found keen competition in the match market.
+The Diamond Match Company used a Beecher match-making machine which could manufacture superior matches at half the cost of the Bryant & May product.
+In order to avoid a costly trade war, Bryant & May acquired the Diamond Match Company for £480,000 in 1901 in order to avoid a costly trade war.
 The acquisition gave Bryant & May the rights to the Swan Vesta brand of matches, and a large factory in Litherland, Liverpool.

 A 34 percent stake in the Lion Match Co of South Africa was acquired in 1905.